s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/PHB/phb_00.md

 Adventures vary in length and complexity.
 A short adventure might present only a few challenges, and it might take no more than a single game session to complete.
 A long adventure can involve hundreds of combats, interactions, and other challenges, and take dozens of sessions to play through, stretching over weeks or months of real time.
 Usually, the end of an adventure is marked by the adventurers heading back to safety to rest and enjoy the spoils of their labors.

 But that's not the end of the story.
 You can think of an adventure as a single episode of a TV series, made up of multiple exciting scenes.
-A campaign is the whole series—a string of adventures joined together, with a consistent group of adventurers following the narrative from start to finish.
+A campaign is the whole seriesâ€”a string of adventures joined together, with a consistent group of adventurers following the narrative from start to finish.

 ### The Force and Technology
 Few *Star Wars* adventures end without interacting with a force- or tech-caster.
 Whether helpful or harmful, powers appear frequently in the life of an adventurer, and it is the focus of chapters 10, 11, and 12.